 "That was scary."
 Sagely, Ralph agrees.

 "That wasn't good."
 He looks around.
 "What about Piggy?"
 His concern for his useless lieutenant is touching.
 Or would be if Piggy wasn't so very, very infuriating.
 Simon volunteers to go off alone to tell Piggy.
 He leaves into the darkness, his little form disappearing into the black.
 Jack responds.
 I zone out of the conversation and go back to contemplating the idea of cutting once more into living flesh.
 By the time that I have been awakened from this fantasy Jack and Ralph have chosen me to go up the mountain with them.
 By now it is dark and I can see Ralph tremble.
 Pathetic.
 He has to save face so he goes with us.
 Shadows lengthen.
 The air grows cold and sinister.
 When we reach the top Ralph's cowardice becomes apparent.
 He refuses to go on.
 Uncompromisingly, Jack insists.
+Finally Ralph hits enough nerves for Jack to leave us behind.
+We sit down on opposite sides of the log.
+I tap my spear in an annoying way.
+I can almost hear Ralph grinding his teeth.
+When Jack returns his face is pale in the moonlight.

 "The beast is up there."he says quietly.
 Nervously, Ralph and I stand up.
 We continue to trek up the mountain since Ralph doesn't believe in the beast.
 Once we reach the top though he has a new opinion.
 The beast is there in plain sight.
 Dark, unseeing eyes glint in a strange half-wrecked face.
 When the figure moves not one of us sticks around long enough to learn anything more about the monster.
 We race down the mountain.
 The moonlight glimmers on an darkened figure with something flapping like giant batwings that haunts me when I close my eyes.